SAEONData/elastic-search-agent/README.md

 Add a record to a collection
 ##### Arguments:
 * index: where the new records will be stored
+* record_id: unique ID of the record
-* record: json dict in 'SAEON JSON DataCite' format
+* metadata_json: json dict in 'SAEON JSON DataCite' format
+* collection: optional collection name
-* spec_set: optional name of collection
+* organization: optional name of organization
+* infrastructures: optional list of infrastructures

 #### delete
 Delete a given record